-Health and bylaws Issues raised via consultation: 16 comme relation to ents were recorded in relation to health and bylaws.
-They included commentary in 1.
+Health and bylaws Issues ra ised via consultation: 16 comme relation to ents were recorded in relation to health and bylaws.
+They included commentary in : 1.
 Beaches and freedom camping: objection to freedom camping where campground facilities are closely located request for campervan companies to pay for infrastructure inadequate infrastructure to support freedom camping district cannot mitigate the pollution and environmental impact created by freedom campers.
 Infrastructure does not support freedom campers greater protection needed for Bream Bay from misuse of vehicles review of signs at Ruakaka Beach allowing dogs on beach area for Waipu Refuge Wildlife 2.
-Domestic animals: even submissions related to the need for better control of cats within the district.
+Domestic animals: Seven submissions related to the need for better control of cats within the district.
 De-sexing, microchipping, registering and limiting the number of cats allowed were mentioned in the submissions 3.
-Fire ban: $\circ$ fire permits are taking too long to issue.
-Staff anal ysis: Staff respo onses to the above items are as follows: 1.
-Be aches and freedom camping: issues raised in relation to freedom camping and beaches are operational matters to be considered during operational reviews of relevant processes, policies and bylaws.
-The relevant submissions are have provided to staff for consideration during any future review staff note that there is no central government legislation currently related to the management of domestic type felines.
+Fire ban: fire permits are taking too long to issue.
+Staff ana lysis: Stall resp onses to the above items are as follows: 1.
+Be eaches and freedom camping: issues raised in relation to freedom camping and beaches are operational matters to be considered during operational reviews of relevant processes, policies and bylaws.
+The relevant submissions are have provided to staff for consideration during any future review 2.
+Do omestic animals: staff note that there is no central government legislation currently related to the management of domestic type felines.
 Council have no current plans to implement and enforce the management of felines.
-However, the issues raised ir these submissions have been referred to the relevant staff for reference and consideration for any potential future review 3.
-Fir e bank As a result of recent legislative changes Fire permits are no longer governed by local authorities, but by Fire and Emergency New Zealand.
-Initial sta ff response to community feedback: Council no 2019 - 20 otes these submissions and suggest that no changes be made to the draft Annual Pla 20.
+However, the issues raised in these submissions have been referred to the relevant staff for reference and consideration for any potential future review 3.
+Fir e bank • As a result of recent legislative changes Fire permits are no longer governed by local authorities, but by Fire and Emergency New Zealand.
+Staff Rec ommendation: otes these submissions and no changes be made to the draft Annual Plan 2019 - 2020.